Ascospore

 Four ornamented ascospores of the Oregon white truffle (Tuber oregonense) inside a single ascus.
 Each ellipsoid spore shows the typical honey-gold colour and ornamentation of polygonal pits bordered by low ridges.

-In fungi, an ascospore is the sexual spore formed inside an ascus—the sac-like cell that defines the division Ascomycota, the largest and most diverse division of fungi.
-After two parental nuclei fuse, the ascus undergoes meiosis (halving of genetic material) followed by a mitosis (cell division), ordinarily producing eight genetically distinct haploid spores; most yeasts stop at four ascospores, whereas some moulds carry out extra post-meiotic divisions to yield dozens.
-Many asci build internal pressure and shoot their spores clear of the calm thin layer of still air enveloping the fruit body, whereas subterranean truffles depend on animals for dispersal.
+In fungi, an ascospore is the sexual spore formed inside an ascus, a sac-like cell.
+Asci define the division Ascomycota, the largest and most diverse division of fungi.
+After two parental nuclei fuse, the ascus undergoes meiosis (which halves genetic material) followed by a mitosis (a cell division).
+This typically produces eight haploid ascospores (four genetically distinct pairs).
+Many yeasts produce four instead, whereas some moulds produce dozens by adding extra divisions.
+Many asci build internal pressure and shoot spores past the thin still-air layer that clings to the fruit body.
+By contrast, subterranean truffles usually rely on animals to spread spores.

-Development shapes both form and endurance of ascospores.
-A hook-shaped crozier aligns the paired nuclei; a double-membrane system then parcels each daughter nucleus, and successive wall layers of β-glucan, chitosan and lineage-specific armour envelop the incipient spores.
-The finished walls—smooth, ridged, spiny or gelatinous, and coloured from hyaline to jet-black—let certain ascospores survive pasteurisation, deep-freezing, desiccation and ultraviolet radiation.
+Development shapes both the form of ascospores and how well they survive stress.
+In many fungi, a hook-shaped crozier helps organize the paired nuclei.
+The ascus then partitions its contents with a double-membrane system, and the young spores build layered walls of β-glucan and chitosan, plus additional protective layers that vary among groups.
+Mature ascospore walls may be smooth, ridged, spiny, or gelatinous, and range in colour from hyaline to jet-black.
+In some species these walls allow spores to survive pasteurization, deep-freezing, desiccation and ultraviolet radiation.
 Dormant spores can lie inert for years until heat shock, seasonal wetting or other cues trigger germ tube emergence.
 Such structural and developmental traits are mainstays of fungal taxonomy and phylogenetic inference.

-Ascospore biology resonates far beyond the microscope slide.
+Ascospore biology also matters outside microscopy.
 Airborne showers initiate apple scab epidemics and other plant diseases, heat-resistant spores of Talaromyces and Paecilomyces spoil shelf-stable fruit products, and geneticists dissect ordered tetrads of Saccharomyces to map genes and breed new brewing strains.
-Industry banks hardy spores of Aspergillus and Penicillium to seed cheese-ripening and enzyme production, while aerosol scientists trace melanin-laden ascospores in the nocturnal boundary layer, where they seed cloud droplets and even ice at −5 C. Because of their combined functions in evolution, ecology, agriculture, biotechnology and atmospheric processes, ascospores are a key means by which many fungi persist and spread.
+Industry banks hardy spores of Aspergillus and Penicillium to seed cheese-ripening and enzyme production, and melanin-rich ascospores are also tracked in the night-time lower atmosphere, where they can act as nuclei for cloud droplets and even ice at −5 C. Because of their combined functions in evolution, ecology, agriculture, biotechnology and atmospheric processes, ascospores are a key means by which many fungi persist and spread.